CPNV-ES/LiveCoding/docs/README.md

 # LiveCoding documentation

-> LiveCoding is a web app to learn coding in a interactive way !

 Live coding is built arround two main blocks :
 * The client app, a simple web page that contains : code editor, game engine and somme tools.
 * The server processr, a python 3 app, that converts code from supprted languages to game engine commands.